Find out how some Sparx schools motivate their students to complete homework on time and improve your hand-in rates

 Most schools we have spoken to find that using a mixture of rewards and sanctions is the best way to motivate their students to complete their Sparx homework on time.

-We recommend planning a consistant approach to improving motivation across the whole department, and to share this with the wider school community so they can support your aims.
+We recommend planning a consistent approach to improving motivation across the whole department and to share this with the wider school community so they can support your aims.

 Below are some examples of activities schools have been using to motivate and improve hand-in rates:

 Schools using Sparx Maths Homework have successfully integrated some or all of the following activities into their existing rewards schemes to motivate their students: